openlookeng/hetu-core/hetu-docs/en/develop/functions.md

 -   Where does serialization happen, and what is `GroupedAccumulatorState`?

-The `@InputFunction` is usually run on a different worker from the`@CombineFunction`, so the state objects are serialized and transported between these workers by the aggregation framework. `GroupedAccumulatorState` is used when performing a `GROUP BY` aggregation, and an implementation will be automatically generated for you, if you don\'t specify a `AccumulatorStateFactory`
+The `@InputFunction` is usually run on a different worker from the`@CombineFunction`, so the state objects are serialized and transported between these workers by the aggregation framework. `GroupedAccumulatorState` is used when performing a `GROUP BY` aggregation, and an implementation will be automatically generated for you, if you do not specify a `AccumulatorStateFactory`